BrickMMO/template-documentation-markdown/README.md

 ## Contributors

 At the bottom of a `v<#>.markdown` document the contributors are placed in a table including avatar, name, and GitHub link.
-The avatar images are copied to the `images` folder in the repo and resized to 40 x 40 pixels.
-Image are named `<FIRST>-<LAST>.<ext>`.
+The avatar images are copied to the `students` or `faculty` folder in the repo and resized to 80 x 80 pixels.
+Image are named `<GITHUB_USERNAME>.<ext>`.
+GitHub usernames are converted to lowercase and no punctuation.

 ## Guidlines